joshb/joshb.github.io/articles/getting_started_with_glsl/index.md

 date: 2010-12-30
 ---

 This article provides an introduction to the OpenGL Shading Language (GLSL).
 It contains sample C and GLSL code, and is accompanied by a diffuse/specular lighting demo with full source code.
-The code is available under an open source, BSD-style <a href="license.txt">license</a> and was designed to be as simple as possible, so that it can easily be used in other projects.
+The code is available under an open source, BSD-style [license](license.txt) and was designed to be as simple as possible, so that it can easily be used in other projects.

 ## Overview of GLSL